 The principal expenses involved in conducting our business are transportation costs, labor costs, electricity and drying fuel costs, and maintenance and repair costs for our mining and processing equipment and facilities.
 Transportation and related costs include freight charges, fuel surcharges, transloading fees, switching fees, railcar lease costs, demurrage costs, storage fees and labor costs.
-We believe the majority of our operating costs are relatively stable in price, but they can vary significantly based on the volume of product produced.
+Our operating costs can vary significantly based on the volume of product produced and current economic conditions.
 We benefit from owning the majority of the mineral deposits that we mine and having long-term mineral rights leases or supply agreements for our other primary sources of raw material, which limits royalty payments.